Duke University Chapel Wedding Photography

 This is another one of my favourite photos from a bridal session at Duke Chapel.
 This was an evening session in July and a summer storm had just blown through.
 The light turned beautifully soft and we got this photo as were finishing up at the chapel.
 I used a telephoto lens to compress the background and pull in the chapel doorway to frame the bride.

 During the ceremony, I move around discretely to look for unique angles and ways to capture the beauty of the Chapel.
 There is so much to take in at this beautiful place of worship.
 I often like to shoot from the back of the Chapel to bring in the amazing architecture and lighting.

 ... whilst I am at the back of the church to capture images like these.
 Once you have been pronounced husband and wife, there are always lovely moments to look out for and capture.
-The image below tells a great story of the relief that is felt when the ceremony is done...
+The image below tells two great stories of the relief that is felt when the ceremony is done...